Chivi District: Chivi North

-The constituency seat is made up of eleven wards, namely 5, 9, 10, 11, 12, 13, 16, 22, 23, and 32.
-The MP is Mathias Tongofa.
-Village heads; Nhapata, Mahagwe, Chipare, Mafuku, Chidhindi, Mangwana, Matumba, Zvidavo, Mhori.
-The chief is Madyangove.
+Is the area including Chivi Growth Point whose current Member of Parliament as of 2023 is Mukungurugwa Huruva Godfrey of the ZANU–PF party.

 Education

 Nyaningwe High School

 The school is the second largest and at the growth point.
 Nyaningwe was established in 2001 by a local catholic priest, Father Guido Zannet as a missionary school to curb walking distance crisis to access secondary education at nearby Chibi Mission, Tambudzai and Chinembiri secondary schools are at least 8 km from the growth point.
-In 2015 the school had over 700 students, in form 1 to 4 classes and A level offering commercials and Arts.
-Most events are held at the Nyaningwe High school Hall which is the best and largest in the district.
+In 2015, the school had over 700 students, in form 1 to 4 classes and A level offering commercials and Arts.
+Most events are held at the Nyaningwe High school Hall which is the largest in the district.